-In the absence of clear government standards or leadership from employers, our union had to rapidly develop advice to members on how best to protect themselves.
-This advice drew on existing NSW standards, but had to be specifically developed to meet the needs of outdoor workers.
-Workers used these measures in some workplaces from 5 December, and the advice was rolled out to all NSW members on 10 December and used until the bushfires were finally extinguished in early February.
+In the absence of clear government standards or leadership from employers as the smoke crisis developed in 2019, our union had to rapidly develop advice to members on how best to protect themselves.
+This advice drew on existing Commonwealth and NSW standards, but had to be specifically developed to meet the needs of outdoor workers.
+Workers used these measures in some workplaces from 5 December 2019, and the advice was rolled out to all NSW members on 10 December and used until the bushfires were finally extinguished in early February.
 In mid-February, many of the Health and Safety Representatives who had been involved in developing and implementing these measures met to review and update them.